How to Check WSL Distro Versions

-To check your installed Windows Subsystem for Linux (WSL) versions, run wsl -l -v.
-This will show all installed WSL Linux distro names & versions.
+To check your WSL version we can simply run wsl -l -v in our PowerShell terminal window.
+This will show all installed WSL Linux distro names and versions.

-There are 2 versions of WSL, the old (1), and the new (2).
-We should ideally be using the latest version like all other software in existence, but there are use cases where we might prefer to use WSL Version 1.
+There are 2 versions of WSL, the old (WSL1), and the new (WSL2).
+We should ideally be using the latest version like all other software we use in life, however there are some use-cases where we might prefer to use WSL Version 1.

-As always, we should look for the most relevant MS Docs when researching a Microsoft Product or Application.
-The image below shows the current feature differences between WSL 1 and WSL 2.
+The image below shows the current feature differences between WSL v1 and WSL v2:

 wsl1 vs wsl2

-Have a look at Microsoft Documentation – Comparing WSL 1 and WSL 2 for more information on WSL version differences.
-One of the key differences in 2022 is that WSL 2 allows the use of Docker in WSL.
+Have a look at MS Docs: Comparing WSL 1 and WSL 2 for more information on WSL version differences.
+One of the key differences in 2022 is that WSL 2 allows Docker.

-To check the versions of your installed WSL distros, open a PowerShell Terminal and run wsl -l -v
+To check the versions of your installed WSL distros, open your PowerShell terminal and run the following:

 # wsl check version